jedisct1/EtchDNS/hooks-plugin/README.md

 ## Implementation Details

 The plugin uses a simple rule for demonstration purposes:
-- If the query is for "example.com", it returns `"-1"` to refuse the query
+- If the query is for "example.com" OR the client IP is "192.168.1.100", it returns `"-1"` to refuse the query
-- For all other domains, it returns `"0"` to continue normal processing
+- For all other domains and client IPs, it returns `"0"` to continue normal processing

 ## Building the Plugin